 Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
 Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Meta's free cash flow came in at $4.45 billion in Q2, down 47.7% year on year.
+Meta's free cash flow came in at $5.28 billion in Q4, down 57.9% year on year.

-Meta has generated $35 billion in free cash flow over the last twelve months, an impressive 29.3% of revenues.
-This robust FCF margin is a result of Meta asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Meta has generated $18.4 billion in free cash flow over the last twelve months, 15.8% of revenues.
+This strong FCF margin is a result of Meta asset lite business model and provides it plenty of cash to invest in the business.

 Is Now The Time?